-The Moments in Time Hike / Bike Trail was built in 2006.
-It is an eight-foot wide concrete trail traversing 2.17 miles from the Granbury Airport to Shanley Park / Bicentennial Park, north of the Historic Downtown Square.
+The Moments in Time Hike & Bike Trail was built in 2006.
+It is an eight-foot wide concrete trail traversing 2.93 miles from the Granbury Airport to Hewlett Park.
 Parking locations and restroom facilities are located along the trail.
-View a map of the trail
+View a map of the Trail

 The following are the different Moments in Time Plaques along the trail:

-In 1887, the Fort Worth and Rio Grande Railroad laid track from Fort Worth to Cresson in Hood County.
+Railroad In 1887, the Fort Worth & Rio Grande Railroad laid track from Fort Worth to Cresson in Hood County.

-In Jim was a descendent of Abe Nutt and Indiana Riley, who owned and operated the ferryboat on the north end of the Brazos River on what is now known as Abe' Landing
+James Burton Burks Jim Burks was a descendent of Abe Nutt and Indiana Riley, who owned and operated the ferryboat on the north end of the Brazos River on what is now known as Abe's Landing

-The Stick Horse Factory was founded nearby in the late 1950's at 512 North Travis Street in Granbury, Texas.
+Stick Horse Factory The Stick Horse Factory was founded nearby in the late 1950's at 512 N. Travis Street in Granbury, Texas.

-In Built in the early 1900's by R.R.
-Miller, who operated the business for may years later selling to the McCrary family, the ice house served the local residents until the early 1960's.
+Built in the early 1900's by R.R.
+Miller, who operated the business for many years later selling to the McCrary family, the Ice House served the local residents until the early 1960's.